zinabu-dot/Zinabu-portfolio/Data cleaning.md

-<h2 style='color:red'> Utilize Python to cleasing Botanical health claims' data </h2>
+<h2 style='color:red'> Utilize Python to cleansing Botanical health claims' data </h2>

 Botanical sunstance got their health claims by different expertes in the neutrition area.
 These claims are multiple lines of sesntence/s.
 The goal is to link botanical substances with their corresponding health benefits for easy referencing for customers using key words.
 The following cleaning pipelines were built.
 --- ---